 Before you get to your camping destination, be sure you know your tent inside and out.
 Learn how to set up your tent by doing a test pitch before the day of your trip.
 This way, there will be no surprises at the campsite, and you’ll already have a good feel for your tent.

 Making a fire is one serious camping essential.
 Bring along some basic tools like a fixed blade knife (or a hatchet), a firesteel, and some cotton balls coated in petroleum jelly.
 With these items, you can easily start a fire anywhere.
-Use dry, local firewood wherever possible, either from a store close to your campsite or the old-fashioned way.
+You can find Firewood for Sale wherever possible, either from a store close to your campsite or the old-fashioned way.
 Once you’ve got all the tools and supplies, it’s as simple as sparking your tinder and kindling a fire, using twigs and small branches until it can sustain some bigger pieces of wood.

 How to store your food

-If you’re camping in bear country, invest in the kind of gear needed to suspend all of your food and scented items well out of bear-reaching distance.
+If you’re camping with a large number of people in bear country, invest in the kind of gear needed to suspend all of your food and scented items well out of bear-reaching distance.
 Bears can break into cars, so don’t be fooled into thinking your stuff will be safe in there.
 If you’re in a bear-free zone and camping near your car, then you’ll be fine storing food in there.
+If you are camping with RV then you can choose the best water pump for your RV.

 How to use a map and compass